sofa-framework/doc/components/engine/select/complementaryroi.md

 <!-- generate_doc -->
 # ComplementaryROI

-Find the points that are NOT in the input sets
+Find the points that are NOT in the input sets.

 ## Vec3d